 Creating a Studio project

-Create a Studio project from a ready-to-deploy template or connect an existing Astro repository from GitHub.
-Both paths walk you through a guided wizard that configures your repository, sets up deployment secrets, and generates a GitHub Actions workflow so your site is live within minutes.
+Create a Studio project from a ready-to-deploy template, connect an existing Astro repository from GitHub, or migrate an existing website.
+Each path walks you through a guided wizard that configures your repository, sets up deployment secrets, and generates a GitHub Actions workflow so your site is live within minutes.
+If you just want to look around without signing in, use the demo instead.

 Start from a template